 2. Finding cut length: Attach the lower unit assembly to the tack line or fixed bail and pull the tack line all the way down.
 Slip the bottom of the cable through the thimble in the tack terminal.
 Pull the cable as tight as you can by hand, and wrap a piece of electrical tape where the cable enters the thimble.
-This is point A. Point A will likely be the cut point.
-Cable stretch will account for the distance around the thimble and the clamp height.
+This is point A. You will add cable length to Point A to route around the thimble and up through the clamp: about 345 mm (13.5") for an asymmetric spinnaker setup and 230 mm (9") for a code zero setup.
+Less is required for code zero sails because there will be more stretch due to higher loads.

 3. Fine-tune stretch length: Lower the system and lay the cable out on the dock.
-Tape mark A from step 2 will roughly be the torsion cable cut point.

-To fine tune the length, refer to the chart at right.
-Measure up the cable from A, and use tape to mark B from chart.
-When the lower cable terminal is built, B will be located at the point where the cable enters the thimble.
+Adjust the length to account for stretch using the chart at right.
+Measure the cable from A, higher on the cable, the distance indicated in the chart.
+This is mark B. Use tape to mark B. When the lower cable terminal is built, B will be located at the point where the cable enters the thimble.
 The distance A to B represents the amount of stretch over the entire cable length when the torsion cable is tensioned when hoisted.